Waterline: Fall 2019

 The people include fans who are turning out in masses for Minnesota United games at the new soccer stadium in St. Paul.The bad news is the stadium isn’t able to keep up with the demand.

-Fans at a June 29 game found long lines to refill their reusable water bottles, KSTP-TV reported (Minnesota United Fans Disappointed by Lack of Hydration Stations).
+Fans at a June 29 game found long lines to refill their reusable water bottles, KSTP-TV reported.
 The team brought in portable water tanks and may be planning further measures, although calls to the team to learn more about their plans have not been returned.
 Concerned fans may call Minnesota United at 763-476-2237 and encourage them to add hydration stations..

 Go to top